qiniu/x/gsh/README.md

 You don't need a `go.mod` file, just enter `gop run ./example.gsh` directly to run.

-It's strange to you that the file extension of Go+ source is not `.gop` but `.gsh`.
-It is only because Go+ register `.gsh` as a builtin [classfile](https://github.com/goplus/gop/blob/main/doc/classfile.md).
+It's strange to you that the file extension of XGo source is not `.xgo` but `.gsh`.
+It is only because XGo register `.gsh` as a builtin [classfile](https://github.com/goplus/gop/blob/main/doc/classfile.md).

 We can change [example.gsh](demo/example/example.gsh) more complicated: